EIA Spring Irrigation Forum : Irrigated Urban vegetation to mitigate heat waves in cities

 Moshi Berenstein, EIA President started by an introduction about The EU taxonomy for sustainable activities.
 For reminder, the EU taxonomy as a classification system that establishes the rules for sustainable economic activities, a common language and a clear definition of what is ‘sustainable.
 EU Taxonomy doesn’t apply today to the irrigation sector, but Analytical work was prepared by WG1 on the realization of a working plan how the sector should approach the Taxonomy classification process to open channels to our members to public green funds & subsidies.
 It was presented 29/3/2023 to the Board, and the Board approved the direction and provided guidelines to the team on how to continue to the next level.

-Then, Fleur Martin, the EIA Communication Officer, welcomed the 3 new members, who have recently joined the EIA : Elie Fares as individual, Mega Group Trade and Green Cityzen.
+Then, Fleur Martin, the EIA Communication Officer, welcomed the 3 new members, who have recently joined the EIA : Elie Fares, Mega Group Trade and Green Cityzen.

 This introduction was followed by 2 presentations :